How the Italian anthem 'Bella Ciao' is connected to Charlie Kirk's killing

 "Bella Ciao" in our times

-"Bella Ciao" has taken on a new significance in recent years through its appearance in pop culture.
+"Bella Ciao" has taken on a new significance in recent years through its appearance in politics and pop culture.

+Politically, it's been co-opted by the left and the right.
+In January, for instance, left-wing activists in Germany sang the song at a protest against the far-right party AfD.
+Meanwhile, "Bella Ciao" also shows up on a Spotify playlist with hundreds of saves named for followers of white nationalist pundit Nick Fuentes, a well-known critic of Charlie Kirk.

 "Bella Ciao" has also been used in the Far Cry 6 video game, in a version titled "La Bella Ciao de Libertad," credited to La Sonora Yarana.
 According to a Far Cry 6 fan page, "La Bella Ciao de Libertad" is a "revolutionary rebel song op[p]osing the tyrannical regime of Yara's supreme dictator, Antón Castillo in the Far Cry 6 universe."
 (According to a Reddit post by musician Luchito Muñoz, who worked on the soundtrack, La Sonora Yarana is not a real music group's name but, rather, a fictitious name created for the video game.)